 Students will participate in the following activities while building, testing and operating ROVs:

-- Identifying a challenge (i.e., how can we build an underwater vehicle to meet certain criteria)
+- Identifying a challenge (i.e., how to build an underwater vehicle to meet certain criteria)

 - Exploring materials used to construct ROVs